 We entered into the Key Facility effective November 4, 2013.
-The interest rate on the Key Facility is based upon the one-month LIBOR plus a spread of 3.25%, with a LIBOR floor of 0.75%.
-The LIBOR rate was 0.99% and 1.76% as of March 31, 2020 and December 31, 2019, respectively.
-The interest rates in effect were 4.83% and 4.94% as of March 31,

-2020 and December 31, 2019, respectively.
+The interest rate on the Key Facility is based upon the one-month LIBOR plus a spread of 3.25%, with a LIBOR floor of 1.00%.
+The LIBOR rate was 0.16% and 1.76% as of June 30, 2020 and December 31, 2019, respectively.
+The interest rates in effect were 4.25% and 4.94% as of June 30, 2020 and December 31, 2019, respectively.
 The Key Facility requires the payment of an unused line fee in an amount equal to 0.50% of any unborrowed amount available under the facility annually.

 The Key Facility has an accordion feature which allows for an increase in the total loan commitment to \$150 million.
-On December 28, 2018, we amended the Key Facility, increasing the aggregate commitments under the Key Facility by \$25 million to \$125 million.
+On June 29, 2020, we amended the Key Facility, among other things, to amend the LIBOR floor from 0.75% to 1.00% and to extend the period during which we may request advances under the Key Facility, or the Revolving Period, to September 30, 2021.
 The Key Facility is collateralized by debt investments held by Horizon Credit II LLC, or Credit II, and permits an advance rate of up to fifty percent (50%) of eligible debt investments held by Credit II.
 The Key Facility contains covenants that, among other things, require us to maintain a minimum net worth, to restrict the debt investments securing the Key Facility to certain criteria for qualified debt investments and to comply with portfolio company concentration limits as defined in the related loan agreement.
-The period during which we may request advances under the Key Facility, or the Revolving Period, extends through April 6, 2021.
 After the Revolving Period, we may not request new advances, and we must repay the outstanding advances under the Key Facility as of such date, at such times and in such amounts as are necessary to maintain compliance with the terms and conditions of the Key Facility, particularly the condition that the principal balance of the Key Facility not exceed fifty percent (50%) of the aggregate principal balance of our eligible debt investments to our portfolio companies.
 The maturity of the Key Facility, the date on which all outstanding advances under the Key Facility are due and payable, is on April 6, 2023.